William Contreras Player Props: Brewers vs. Giants

 William Contreras At The Plate

-- Contreras has eight doubles, four home runs and 18 walks while batting .248.
+- Contreras is batting .243 with eight doubles, four home runs and 19 walks.

-- Contreras has picked up a hit in 68.4% of his 38 games this season, with at least two hits in 15.8% of those games.
+- Contreras has an RBI in nine of 39 games this year, with multiple RBI in four of them.

-- Looking at the 38 games he has played this year, he's went deep in four of them (10.5%), and in 2.6% of his trips to the plate.

-- In nine games this year (23.7%), Contreras has picked up an RBI, and in four of those games (10.5%) he had two or more.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.